PhoenixStormJr/xfce-to-windows-10/README.md

 # xfce-to-windows-10-INCOMPLETE
-This script (once I finish it) will instantly convert your xfce desktop to a windows 10 like feel Remember, since this is unfinished, there are no pictures to display of the end result.
+This script will instantly convert your xfce desktop to a windows 10 like feel.
+(All finished!)

 also IDK why it's saying its like 98% CSS, I wrote this in 100% bash, the language that Linux uses.
 Then again, this is my first project, it could be kali's windows 10 theme triggering it.
 IDK...